 32. The Cedar Barrel Sauna

 You can make this amazing sauna out in the woods by just using some really good cedar wood.
-What’s great about this sauna is that it doesn’t really require any special insulation due to the use of cedar wood.
+What’s great about this sauna is that it doesn’t require any special insulation due to the use of cedar wood.
 Cedar is extremely recommended for the construction of saunas.
-What you also need to make sure is the measurement and the compactness of the build, which the builder has detailed in his manual for you.
+What you also need to make sure of is the measurement and the compactness of the build, which the builder has detailed in his manual for you.

 More details at gibbonswhistler.com